By TEMPLE LI

 Stern and Del Vecchio have now partnered up, in a writing and film project.
 One based upon Stern’s newest book, Diary of DA (Skyhorse Publishing).
 The pair’s legal ingenuity and writing flare – coupled with their similar moral compasses – has led to Del Vecchio adapting the book into a screenplay.
 And it’s a pretty damn exciting story, based upon Stern’s remarkable career.

-Del Vecchio, the publisher and editor-in-chief of Empire State News, wrote the following in a book review of Diary of a DA this past winter:
+Del Vecchio wrote the following in a book review of Diary of a DA:

 Stern spearheaded the successful prosecutions of the real-life mafiosos who inspired the HBO hit series, The Sopranos.
 He brought down guys with names like Sam “The Plumber” DeCavalcante and Anthony “Tony Boy” Boiardo, whose father, Richie “The Boot” Boiardo, maintained an incinerator at his Livingston, NJ property so he could effectively dispose of mob-hit bodies.
 He also oversaw the prosecutions of mafia made men Anthony “Little Pussy” Russo and Angelo “Gyp” DeCarlo, the latter of which was Frank Sinatra’s cousin.